Documentation

 I show your site analytics in plain English.

-I fetch traffic data from Cloudflare Web Analytics and present it as a readable summary — no dashboard to navigate.
+I fetch traffic data from Cloudflare Web Analytics and zone HTTP logs, and present it as a readable summary — no dashboard to navigate.
+I distinguish unique visitors, page views, and total requests, and flag bot-inflated numbers so you don't misread the trend.

 What you'll see